Mountjoy Prison – Maynooth University Partnership

 The Story Exchange uses the Gaisce Award framework, which means that participants received a Gaisce award for their contribution to the project.
 The project was documented and evaluated by Sarah Meaney (Research Manager, College Connect Project & Department of Adult and Community Education).
 You can read the full report: Evaluating the Story Exchange Project and you can also read the summary report Introduction to the Story Exchange .

-Unlocking Potential is a new project led by Maynooth University Access Programme and the MU Department of Law in collaboration with Mi:Lab – the MU Innovation Lab, the Irish Prison Service, Irish Probation Service, the Pathways Centre for Prisoners and Former Prisoners and the Irish Penal Reform Trust.
+Unlocking Potential is a new project led by Maynooth University Access Programme and the MU School of Law and Criminology in collaboration with Mi:Lab – the MU Innovation Lab, the Irish Prison Service, Irish Probation Service, the Pathways Centre for Prisoners and Former Prisoners and the Irish Penal Reform Trust.
 Unlocking Potential is a research policy project which aims to develop a ‘fair admissions toolkit’ to guide the redevelopment of university convictions policies and foster a common approach to the admission of people with convictions across the higher education sector.
 We gratefully acknowledge the support of the Public Service Innovation Fund 2020.

 Mountjoy Lecture Series